-The continued advances in the world stellarator program in the years since NCSX termination, the decrease of U.S. fusion capability resulting from the termination of Alcator C-Mod, and the urgency of finding solutions for steady-state operation motivate a faster implementation schedule for QUASAR than was planned for NCSX.
-The time to complete construction of the stellarator device and achieve first plasma with temporary facility connections was estimated at 55 months, including 15 months of schedule contingency, at the time of NCSX closeout.
-Implementation of systems needed to begin physics research was foreseen to require an additional year due to funding limitations.
-For QUASAR, we would integrate these research preparations with the device construction schedule, thereby avoiding the extra year of schedule and the cost of temporary solutions, and making the facility ready to start its research mission immediately upon achievement of first plasma.
-The successful completion of critical assembly operations, described in Sect.
-III.C, may also justify a shortened schedule and/or reduced schedule contingency requirements for the remaining critical-path assembly steps leading to first plasma, although this remains to be checked in detail.
+The continued advances in the world stellarator program in the years since NCSX termination and the urgency of finding solutions for steady-state operation motivate a faster implementation schedule for QUASAR than was planned for NCSX.
+The time to complete construction of the stellarator device and achieve first plasma was estimated at 55 months, including 15 months of schedule contingency, at the time of NCSX closeout.
+Implementation of systems needed to begin physics research was foreseen to require an additional year; this serial approach was dicated by funding limitations.
+For QUASAR, we would integrate research preparations with the device construction schedule and perform them in parallel, thereby avoiding the extra year of schedule and the cost of temporary solutions, and making the facility ready to start its research mission immediately upon achievement of first plasma.
+A reassessment of the assembly schedule based on the successful completion of critical assembly operations, described in Sect.
+III.C, may also lead to a shortened schedule and/or reduced schedule contingency requirements for the remaining critical-path assembly steps leading to first plasma.
+This remains to be checked in detail.

 In a target scenario that has been proposed to DOE, the QUASAR project would be planned in Fiscal Year (FY) 2014, leading to DOE approval of a performance baseline.
-Assuming a FY-2015 project start, if the construction schedule can be optimized for completion in 48 months, instead of the previously planned 55 months, with research equipment being implemented in parallel instead of in series, then the QUASAR research program could begin in FY-2019.
+Assuming a FY-2015 project start, if the construction schedule can be optimized for completion in 48 months, instead of the previously planned 55 months, then the QUASAR research program could begin in FY-2019.

 IV.
-NEXT-STEP QA STELLARATOR FACILITY OPTIONS
+NEXT-STEP: QA PERFORMANCE EXTENSION

-While QUASAR will provide the first integrated physics test of QA shaping, a new facility will be needed to extend the understanding of QA stellarators to high temperature, high pressure sustained plasmas at approximately the JET scale, with the magnetic field sustained by external coils alone.
-This facility would address scientific questions requiring high performance, specifically:
+While QUASAR will provide the first integrated physics test of QA shaping, a second facility will be needed to extend the understanding of QA stellarators to high temperature, high pressure sustained plasmas.
+This facility will address scientific questions requiring high performance, specifically:

-- Plasma confinement in optimized QA configurations at reactor-like temperature and pressure. - Variation of QA confinement properties with system size and pulse length.

-- Integration of 3D divertor and plasma-facing component designs with a steady-state core plasma at near-burning performance. - Validation of fusion reactivity and control using DT fuel. - Extension and integration of simplified-coil strategies with a large scale experiment.
+- Plasma confinement in optimized QA configurations at reactor-like temperature and pressure. - Variation of QA confinement properties with system size and pulse length. - Integration of 3D divertor and plasma-facing component designs with a steady-state core plasma at near-burning performance. - Validation of fusion reactivity and control using DT fuel.

 The envisioned facility would be approximately JET scale (plasma minor radius ~ 1 m).
-For a moderate aspect ratio, similar to QUASAR, this would imply a major radius in the range of 3-4.5 m, similar to LHD and somewhat smaller than W7-X. From a recent study of pilot plant concepts [12], a DT facility on this scale with magnetic field strengths in the range 5-6 T would be expected to produce plasmas with fusion gain Q in the range of 4-20.
+For a moderate aspect ratio, similar to QUASAR, this would imply a major radius in the range of 3-4.5 m, similar to LHD and somewhat smaller than W7-X. From a recent study of pilot plant concepts [19], a DT facility on this scale with magnetic field strengths in the range 5-6 T would be expected to produce plasmas with fusion gain Q in the range of 4-20.
 Additional mission elements could be incorporated, if desired, with the inclusion of breeding blankets.
-A stellarator facility of this scale, so equipped, could operate as a low power (100 -200 MW) pilot plant, due to the low recirculating power, or as a component test facility with 300-500 MW of fusion power and up to 2 MW/m2 neutron wall loading.
+The facility, so equipped, could operate as a low power (100 - 200 MW) pilot plant, due to the low recirculating power, or as a component test facility with 300-500 MW of fusion power and up to 2 MW/m2 neutron wall loading.
 Such a facility could provide a path for these fusion nuclear missions that would avoid the need for efficient current drive, active instability controls, or comprehensive diagnostic systems in a burning environment.
-Thus the range of possible capabilities and missions for the next-step QA stellarator facility extends from size and pulse length scaleup in DD plasmas, to inclusion of DT for burning plasma studies, to inclusion of blankets for fusion nuclear missions.
+The range of possible capabilities and missions for the nextstep OA stellarator facility thus extends from size and pulse length scale-up in DD plasmas, to inclusion of DT for burning plasma studies, to inclusion of blankets for fusion nuclear missions.